A number of positive parenting programs have been shown to be effective in Australia.

 All positive parenting activities need to be adequately resourced.
 Below is an indicative list of the resources required for community organisations to deliver their own positive parenting activities.
 LDATs may be able to support community organisations by providing some of these resources or linking these organisations to other partners who can provide additional support.

 While you are planning your activity, it is important to consider measures to success for your positive parenting activity.
-Determine how you will evaluate the success of your activity linking your success measures to your objectives (see Measuring success).
+Determine how you will evaluate the success of your activity linking your success measures to your objectives (see Establish your measures).